THE ROLE OF PHARMACISTS IN ADDRESSING NEW JERSEY'S OPIOID CRISIS

 - Discuss future guidance for pharmacists in opioid dispensing and management.

-To receive full credit, you must be present for the entire enduring course activity.
+To receive full credit, you must be present for the entire enduring recorded course activity.

 To receive a certificate of completion, complete the Pre-Assessment, Post-Assessment, and Knowledge Assessment.

-Hearing Impaired Registrants: This enduring course will contain closed captioning.
+Hearing Impaired Registrants: This enduring recorded course will contain closed captioning.